aryanyadav-dev/computer-networks/README.md

 <br>
 This project is made in reference Computer Networks in Computer science engineering .
-This project is all about helping students understand about DBMS and learn from all the resources available in this project .
+This project is all about helping students understand about Computer Networks and learn from all the resources available in this project .

 Project includes :
 - Information about various topics related to Computer Networks.